openwichita/openwichita.org/index.md

 # What is Open Wichita?

+**Our mission is to** foster a community of civic involvement through technology and education.

 We are a community of individuals who want to explore the ways which technology can be used to increase the amount and quality of civic involvement in the Wichita area.